f0rtis-net/WNotes/README.md

 # Installation

 Before starting to use this app you must install some important python packages.
-You can install them one by use requirements.txt file.
+You can install them by use requirements.txt file.

 ## Use requirements.txt